Snicon/DA204E_Programming-in-CSharp/README.md

 This assignment tackles the use of Windows Forms for making a GUI.
 The program involves calculating the recommended daily water intake for a person based on data provided in text boxes, radio buttons and combo boxes.
 Additionally the second part of the application is a retirement savings calculator.
 Throughout the assignment there has been a focus on using enums and validation.
 Though the UX is not the best with popups for failed validation its within the requirements of the assignment.

+### Assignment 4AB
+This assignment introduces arrays, properties (auto-implemented properties are disallowed), images and list boxes in windows forms.
+The application being built in the assignment is a recipe manager where the user may add recipes to a recipe list.
+Ingredients and recipes are being stored in arrays.

 ## Progress & grades

 ### Assignments